 |When two growth fronts meet - in the example above this will happen along the diagonals - it can happen that some liquid is trapped in "pouches" between already solidified parts.
 When these parts finally solidify, holes can develop since the solid typically occupies less volume than the liquid (the big exceptions being water and silicon (Si) that expand upon freezing).
 Along the "seams" we thus might expect more heavily distorted material.|

 |If we change the mold temperature or the cooling rate, the structure will look quite different in detail but roughly the same in general.
 Crystallization proceeds from the outside to the inside, and there will always be a tendency that the geometry of the solid-liquid interface is expressed in the microstructure, for example because grain boundaries tend to be perpendicular to it.|

-example?
-Because after the liquid in between the dendrites has
+in the copper example?
+Because after the liquid in between the dendrites has solidified,

 In contrast, the dendrites in the steel picture are visible because they reflect segregation, different concentrations of of impurities.
 The liquid in between the dendrite solidifies later and thus has different concentration of alloying elements and impurities compared to the alloy in the original dendrite.
 That's what is make visible after some kind of surface treatment and reveals the structure that was present during solidification.